Pierre de Coubertin: Educational philosophy

 The subject which he seems to have been most deeply interested in was education, and his study focused in particular on physical education and the role of sport in schooling.
 In 1883, at the age of twenty, he visited England for the first time, and studied the program of physical education instituted under Thomas Arnold at the Rugby School.
-Coubertin credited these methods with leading to the expansion of British power during the 19th century and advocated their use in French institutions.
+Coubertin admired Thomas Hughes's novel Tom Brown's School Days (published in 1857), which was set at the Rugby School.
+He referenced both the Rugby School and the novel as helping him to appreciate the role of athletics in education, saying that students who learn about fair play and morality on the sports field will be able to apply those lessons in various aspects of their adult life.
+He credited Arnold's methods with leading to the expansion of British power during the 19th century and advocated their use in French institutions.
 The inclusion of physical education in the curriculum of French schools would become an ongoing pursuit and passion of Coubertin's.

-Coubertin is thought to have exaggerated the importance of sport to Thomas Arnold, whom he viewed as "one of the founders of athletic chivalry".
-The character-reforming influence of sport with which Coubertin was so impressed is more likely to have originated in the novel Tom Brown's School Days (published in 1857) rather than exclusively in the ideas of Arnold himself.
+Coubertin viewed Thomas Arnold as "one of the founders of athletic chivalry."
+However, the character-reforming influence of sport with which Coubertin was so impressed is more likely to have originated in the novel about Arnold's school rather than exclusively in the ideas of Arnold himself.
 Nonetheless, Coubertin was an enthusiast in need of a cause and he found it in England and in Thomas Arnold.
 "Thomas Arnold, the leader and classic model of English educators," wrote Coubertin, "gave the precise formula for the role of athletics in education.
 The cause was quickly won.
 Playing fields sprang up all over England".
 He visited other English schools to see for himself.
-He described the results in a book, L'Education en Angleterre, which was published in Paris in 1888.
+He described the results in a book, L'Éducation en Angleterre, which was published in Paris in 1888.
 The hero of his book is Thomas Arnold, and on his second visit in 1886, Coubertin reflected on Arnold's influence in the chapel at Rugby School.